 Environments

 You can use variables in input fields and text areas using the ${VARIABLE_NAME} or $VARIABLE_NAME syntax.
-These variables will be substituted into outgoing requests.

-Loading variables
+Loading variables¶

 Variables are stored in .env files, and loaded using the --env option.